pay-theory/pay-theory-docs/WEB/MAIN.md

 After you have initialized the Pay Theory object, you can mount the fields and add event listeners.

-Mount function will mount all the hosted fields with any styles you passed into the create function.
+The [mount](web/functions#mount) function will mount all the hosted fields with any styles you passed into the create function.

-Listeners will listen for any messages from the hosted fields.
+[Event Listeners](web/event_listeners) will listen for any messages from the hosted fields.

 ```javascript
 // Mount the fields